Powerful advanced tool for multiple Wi-Fi networks Surveys, Analysis and Troubleshooting.

 You can measure how far your network reaches with the help of a professional app for wireless site surveys and WiFi analysis, such as NetSpot, which is widely considered to be the best free WiFi analyzer for Windows and Mac computers.

-With NetSpot, you can easily create a WiFi signal strength heatmap to see how far from your router it is still possible to connect, and NetSpot can also highlight signal weak spots, helping you optimize your network for maximum performance.
+With NetSpot, you can easily create a WiFi signal strength heatmap to see how far from your router it is still possible to connect and whether neighbors could potentially access your network.
+Use this information to identify weak spots or areas at risk of unauthorized connections.
+It’s a smart way to ensure your WiFi stays private and secure.

 To download NetSpot and explore all of its features, visit its official website and try it for free.